leo-generali/bee-movie-ipsum/README.md

 Live site: [leogenerali.com/bee-movie-ipsum](http://www.leogenerali.com/bee-movie-ipsum/)

 ### Still To-Do
+- [x] Make it look nice.
-- [ ] Make it look nice.
+- [ ] Make it look nicer.
-- [ ] Add more lines and quotes.
+- [x] Add more lines and quotes.
 - [ ] Create single word option.
-- [ ] Maybe buy a URL for this.
+- [x] Maybe buy a URL for this.

 ### Known Bugs
-- [ ] Line breaks are added every new paragraph regardless of whether it's the last one.
+- [x] Line breaks are added every new paragraph regardless of whether it's the last one.
 - [ ] The same sentnce can show up multiple times in a row.
+Still a problem, fixing it would add bloat though.
+Adding more lines made mitigated the effect though.